Southern Airways Flight 49: Hijacking and ransom demands

-Shortly after takeoff from Birmingham after 7:20 pm on Friday, November 10, 1972, en route to Montgomery on a series of scheduled stops in Alabama and Florida, the three hijackers brandished handguns and hand grenades and took over the aircraft, demanding a ransom of $10 million (about US$48.8 million today).
+Shortly after takeoff from Birmingham after 7:20pm on Friday, November10, 1972, en route to Montgomery on a series of scheduled stops in Alabama and Florida, the three hijackers brandished handguns and hand grenades and took over the aircraft, demanding a ransom of $10million (about $million today).
 The hijackers had the plane flown to multiple locations in the United States and Canada, including Cleveland, Ohio; Detroit, Michigan; Lexington, Kentucky; and Toronto; while the hijackers figured out their demands before finally arriving in Cuba.
-At one point, the hijackers threatened to fly the plane into a nuclear research reactor, the High Flux Isotope Reactor at the Oak Ridge National Laboratory, if their demands for $10 million in cash were not met; one hijacker announced "I'm not playing.
+At one point, the hijackers threatened to fly the plane into a nuclear research reactor, the High Flux Isotope Reactor at the Oak Ridge National Laboratory, if their demands for $10million in cash were not met; one hijacker announced "I'm not playing.
 If you do not get that money together, I'm gonna crash this plane in Oak Ridge."
-While over Oak Ridge, Tennessee, the hijackers negotiated with numerous officials, including FBI officials, who only managed to get between $2 million and $2.5 million of ransom money.
-(US$9.8 million to US$12.2 million adjusted for inflation) The plane later landed at Chattanooga, Tennessee's Lovell Field inbound from Knoxville, Tennessee's McGhee Tyson Airport to pick up the ransom.
+While over Oak Ridge, Tennessee, the hijackers negotiated with numerous officials, including FBI officials, who only managed to get between $2million and $2.5million (between $million and $million today) of ransom money.
+The plane later landed at Chattanooga, Tennessee's Lovell Field inbound from Knoxville, Tennessee's McGhee Tyson Airport to pick up the ransom.
 After picking up the less-than-demanded ransom money, the plane took off, bound for Havana.
 The hijackers passed out some of the ransom money to the passengers.
 Contrary to the hijackers' expectations, Cuban leader Fidel Castro did not accept them into that country; thus the hijackers had the airplane flown to Orlando, Florida, and discussed flying to Algeria (which was not possible due to the airplane's limited range).
 This marked the first time a hijacked airplane had left Cuba with the hijackers on board.
-While stopped for refueling at the Orlando Jetport at McCoy, the civilian commercial air terminal at McCoy Air Force Base, the joint civil-military airfield in Orlando that is the present day Orlando International Airport, the FBI shot out two of the airplane's four main tires, prompting the hijackers to shoot the co-pilot, First Officer Harold Johnson, in the arm and force the pilot, Captain William Haas, to take off.
+While stopped for refueling at the Orlando Jetport at McCoy, the civilian commercial air terminal at McCoy Air Force Base, the joint civil-military airfield in Orlando that is the present day Orlando International Airport, the FBI shot out two of the airplane's four main tires, prompting the hijackers to shoot the co-pilot, First Officer Harold Johnson, in the arm and force the pilot, Captain William "Billy Bob" Haas, to take off.